-Samples of injectate were obtained from the Company's Cheal-A Production Station on 17 October 2017 and 26 April 2018.
+Samples of injectate were obtained from the Company's Cheal-A Production Station on 28 November 2018 and 15 May 2019.
 All fluids for disposal are handled and controlled through the production station.
-The samples were submitted to the Council's laboratory on the same day for physicochemical analysis.
+The samples were sent to Hills on the same day for physicochemical analysis.

-The results of the sample analyses undertaken by the Council are included below in Table 3.
+The results of the sample analyses undertaken by the Council are included below in Table 4.
 The range of results for each analyte since 2013 are also presented for comparison.

 The Company also undertakes analysis of injectate at each well monthly.
-The range of results provided to the Council for the 2017-2018 monitoring year are presented in Table 4.
+The range of results provided to the Council for the 2018-2019 monitoring year are presented in Appendix II.

-The concentrations of each analyte measured over the 2017-2018 period are within the expected range for Injectate samples at these sites.
+The concentrations of each analyte measured over the 2018-2019 period are within the expected range for injectate samples at these sites.